maybebyte/anthesis/freebsd-entertainment-center.md

 Alright, it's finally time to compile Kodi.

-Note: if you don't want to configure anything beyond what's already specified in `make.conf`, prepend `BATCH=1` to the below command.
+Note: if ports configuration isn't desired beyond what's already specified in `make.conf`, prepend `BATCH=1` to the below command.
 I recommend at least looking over the options available for `multimedia/ffmpeg` and `multimedia/kodi` with `make config`.